aws-samples/lambda-refarch-webapp/website/Readme.md

 1. Sign into the AWS management console.
 2. Select S3 from the list of services.
 3. Select the S3 bucket created by the CloudFormation stack for your website.
 4. Open your file explorer, drag and drop all the contents of `website/dist` into the bucket.
-5. A pop-up will appear, select 'Upload' to upload the contents of the `website/dist` directory to the S3 bucket.
+5. A popup will appear, review the files to be uploaded and then click 'Next'.
-6. Click the 'Select Details' button and leave the defaults.
-7. Click the 'Set Permissions' button.
-8. Select 'Make everything public'.
-9. Click 'Start Upload'.
+6. In the 'Manage public permissions' dropdown, select 'Grant public read access to this object(s)`.
+8. Click 'Upload', optionally you can keep clicking 'Next' to view the defaults, but we won't modify those for this example.
-10. Once the upload is complete, your blog is now up and running.
+9. Once the upload is complete, your blog is now up and running.
 You can find the endpoint for your serverless blog in the CloudFormation stack's output parameter labeled: **WebsiteURL**

 ### Running locally
 To run the website locally instead of on S3, perform the following command: